National Shrine of the North American Martyrs: Shrine

 In 1930, a coliseum was built at the shrine, overlooking the Mohawk Valley, as one of the first circular churches built in the United States.
 The Coliseum's design allows for the seating of approximately 6000 worshipers for Holy Mass.
 Today the grounds of the Shrine cover some 600 acre.

+In the Shrine's Visitor Center is a chapel dedicated to Our Lady Undoer of Knots.